pantaluna/esp32-mjd-starter-kit/README.md

+The special project `esp32_mjd_components`:

+- **All the extra ESP-IDF MJD components are centralized in this project.**
+- The project is also runnable and it demonstrates best practices when using ESP-IDF and example code for all non-peripheral components such as linked lists, ESP chip interfaces, Wifi, networking, MQTT, ....

 Let's highlight a few projects that demonstrate how to use the core ESP-IDF framework.
 - `esp32_button_basics` How to interface with buttons (switches).
 - `esp32_deep_sleep_wakeup_basics` Demonstrates how to use a switch or a magnetic door/window sensor to wake up an ESP32 from deep sleep.